rbmanez/TTA-JavaScript-Projects/README.md

 # TTA JavaScript Project
-Practice project from The Tech Academy's JavaScript course.

 ## Pizza Ordering Menu Project
 The Pizza Ordering Menu Project is a JavaScript project that calculates the final pizza price based on selections.
 I used pure CSS to implement a mobile first responsive design.